edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`CHECK (expression) [ NO INHERIT ]`**

 The `CHECK` clause specifies an expression producing a Boolean result which new or updated rows must satisfy for an insert or update operation to succeed.
 Expressions evaluating to `TRUE` or `UNKNOWN` succeed.
-Should any row of an insert or update operation produce a `FALSE` result, Cloudberry Database raises an error exception, and the insert or update does not alter the database.
+Should any row of an insert or update operation produce a `FALSE` result, Apache Cloudberry raises an error exception, and the insert or update does not alter the database.
 A check constraint specified as a column constraint should reference that column's value only, while an expression appearing in a table constraint can reference multiple columns.

 Currently, `CHECK` expressions cannot contain subqueries nor refer to variables other than columns of the current row.
 You can reference the system column `tableoid`, but not any other system column.

 A constraint marked with `NO INHERIT` will not propagate to child tables.

 When a table has multiple `CHECK` constraints, they will be tested for each row in alphabetical order by name, after checking `NOT NULL` constraints.
-(Previous Cloudberry Database versions did not honor any particular firing order for `CHECK` constraints.)
+(Previous Apache Cloudberry versions did not honor any particular firing order for `CHECK` constraints.)

 **`DEFAULT default_expr`**